 Past your bedtime, isn’t it?

-He nods his head, but he was thinking of you.
+He nods, but he was thinking of you.

 And you want to be thought about by this person so you talk to hear him talk back.